mercesolis/FamApp/README.md

 # FamApp -- Capstone

+# Find the project in FamApp>FamApp>FamApp2 (project in project, sorry)

 ## Rubric

 - [x] App is hosted (obvi)
 - [x] Use bootstrap with all custom components (Add Event Modal)
 - [x] Use Angular Material ('Event Added' matsnackbar)
-- [?]
-Instructor's discretion.
+- [ ] Instructor's discretion.
 (Design, usefulness, look and feel, clean code, etc) (FullCalendar looks good, just doesn't fully work yet)
 - [ ] Utilizes another API (I got an API key from a federal holiday api but couldn't implement it into fullcalendar :()

 ## FullCalendar